 The femur corridors are not a regulatory requirement, they are for monitoring to assess the satisfactory condition of the femur.
-Zero crossover timing and max and min value corridors are listed below.
+Zero crossover timing corridors are listed below.

-Inverse Femur Zero Crossover Timing Corridors (for monitoring)
+Inverse Femur Zero Cross Timing Corridors (for monitoring)

 Femur gage 1: 28 to 58 ms Femur gage 2: 28 to 58 ms Femur gage 3: 29 to 59 ms